Quinn Webber (he/him)

 Alex Cosby (she/her)

 Being from Manitoulin Island, growing up I was surrounded by Indigenous values related to environmental stewardship, shaping my career goal of studying equitable wildlife management.
 I graduated from my BSc at the University of Guelph in 2021, then moving on to complete a Masters in Public Issues Anthropology with a specialization in One Health in the LEMR lab, where I studied the parasitic consequences of humans and lemurs sharing and environment in Madagascar.
-For my PhD research I am returning to Manitoulin to study foraging behaviours in little brown bats, leveraging a two-eyed seeing approach.
+For my PhD research I am returning to Manitoulin to study foraging behaviours in little brown bats, with community engagement being an integral component.
 Being passionate about my community and animal welfare, in my free time I volunteer with ISP classes and animal rescue groups, as well as play hockey, hike, and cook.

 Email: acosby[at]uoguelph.ca |